Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_slides.md

 <pba-flex center>

 - Define the concepts, syntax, and terms of XCM
-- Navigate exciting resources that relate to XCM
+- Navigate existing resources that relate to XCM
 - Differentiate between XCM and message-passing protocols like XCMP

 ---